 |3rd Printing : Modern Library Giant #G-31|

-In 1985 Random House Value Publishing released it again, although I don't know what the entire contents are.
+In 1985 Random House Value Publishing released it again in hard cover, although I don't know what the entire contents are.
 In actuality, there may even be further permutations of this book that I've missed.
 If anyone knows of any, please let me know.

 Finally, there appears to have been a British version of this book published by Grayson and Grayson in1952.
 The full contents are unknown to me.